andrjas/data_check/docs/pipelines.md

 ### sql

-_sql_ is like calling `data_check --sql ...`.
+_sql_ is like calling `data_check sql ...`.
 This will execute a SQL statement given as the parameter.
 If the SQL is a query, the result will be printed as CSV.

 Short form:
 ```yaml